phev-remote/phevctl/README.md

 This is a command line interface developed to control the Mitsubish Outlander PHEV via the WiFi interface.
 It uses the phev library found [here](https://github.com/phev-remote/phevcore).

+** Version 0.1 now supports setting the aircon mode, cool, heat or windscreen.
+You can also set thw time to 10,20 and 30 minutes

+phevctl acmode cool 10

 ## License

 MIT License